Requirements for approved training and equipment

 We consider that you do not need to test the equipment in the following cases:

-- If you use the sprayer to spread liquid manure.
-It is then a manure sprayer.
+- If you use the sprayer to apply liquid fertilizers.
+It is then a fertilizer sprayer.

 - If you prevent snails with the aid of granules and you use a solid fertilizer distributor.
 Even if the snail prevention substance is a plant protection product, the solid fertilizer distributoris not considered to be covered by the definition of the type of equipment that requires approval.

-- If you purchase a used sprayer that has been approved by us and the decision is still valid.
-The decision is associated with the sprayer and not its owner.
+- If you purchase a used sprayer that has been approved by us and the approval is still valid.
+The approval is associated with the sprayer and not its owner.
 To be on the safe side, you should check that the sticker number is the same as the number in the approval.

 This is included in the performance test